-Under most tax laws, the purchase of an asset for investment is tax free, bar any applicable goods and services tax/value added tax.
+Under most tax laws, the purchase of an asset for an investment is tax free, bar any applicable goods and services tax/value added tax.
 Typically, your crypto investor clients won't pay tax on their cryptocurrency purchases - provided they're buying with fiat currency.

 Likewise if you are the recipient of gifted crypto, there is no tax to pay - although there are some tax offices that don't follow this general rule, so do check the rules for your location.

 How crypto is received, and disposed of, are seen as two separate events.
-Let’s imagine your client receives crypto via an airdrop on Jan 1, and that the coins are worth $50.
+Let’s imagine your client receives crypto via an airdrop in January, and that the coins are worth $50.
 This $50 is income, and will form part of their total taxable income.
-Come June 1, they decide to convert their airdropped coins into dollars.
+Come June, they decide to sell their airdropped coins for US dollars.

 Those same coins are now worth $80.
 As they paid no fees in receiving the airdropped coins, the gain is a straightforward calculation of $80 - $50 = $30.
-In disposal they need to pay Capital Gains Tax on that $30, even though they're paying income tax on the original $50.
+On disposal, they need to pay Capital Gains Tax on that $30 profit, even though they're paying Income Tax on the original $50.

 As you know, a cost basis is the amount you spend to acquire an asset, including the purchase price, transaction fees, brokerage commissions, and any other relevant cost.
 As an asset, crypto gets handled in the same way.
 To calculate crypto cost basis, we simple take the purchase price plus fees (and divide by quantity if applicable).
 If a client otherwise acquired crypto - like through an airdrop - use the fair market value of the crypto in their local currency on the day they received instead.

 The Average Cost Basis (ACB) is the simplest of all accounting methods.
 The Average Cost Basis is calculated as the total amount paid to purchase the cryptocurrency divided by the total number of cryptocurrency held.

 Both Canada and the UK have their own take on the ACB method for crypto accounting - the CRA has the Adjusted Cost Basis Method, while the UK has the Share Pooling Cost Basis Method.
-In the US however, the Internal Revenue Service (IRS) does not allow investors to use CB to arrive at the cost of their holdings, crypto or otherwise.
+In the US however, the Internal Revenue Service (IRS) does not allow investors to use ACB to arrive at the cost of their holdings, crypto or otherwise.

 Crypto cost basis is calculated on the assumption that the first crypto sold is the first crypto bought.
 Widely used, benefits long-term holdings & a bull market.
 FIFO is the preferred accounting method in Australia, the USA and many countries in Europe.